Skip to Content

 Westinghouse Gaskets

-Numerous manufacturers made and sold asbestos-containing gaskets.
-The list below includes companies that are known to have manufactured compressed asbestos gaskets and asbestos rope gaskets.
+Many notable companies made and sold asbestos-containing gaskets.
+The table below lists several popular asbestos companies known to have manufactured compressed asbestos gaskets and asbestos rope gaskets.

 Companies That Produced Asbestos Gaskets